franciscorichter/emphasisR/README.md

-# Expectation Maximization on PHylogenetic Analysis with Simulations and Importance Sampling.
+# EMPHASIS: Expectation Maximization on PHylogenetic Analysis with Simulations and Importance Sampling.

 This package provides the code to apply the emphasis framework created by Francisco Richter, Ernst Wit and Rampal Etienne, for study of species diversification processes.